 In a smart classroom environment, teachers and learners experience better collaborations, which encourages students’ interest.
 Interactive learning is a new approach to education that allows students to engage with new information in a more efficient way.

 The future is already here, and traditional ways of living and communicating become shelved.
 This is something that happens with every segment of our social and individual existence, from healthcare and finance to education and entertainment.
-We need to grasp the new technologies and learn how to use them most beneficially.
+We need to grasp the new and emerging technologies in education and learn how to use them most beneficially.

 Smart cities will become a part of our daily existence very soon.
 They connect people and encourage us to stay engaged and informed.
 When applying these technologies to the classrooms, we have a chance to improve students’ and teachers’ experience, build academic communities, and consider the needs of every particular learner.
 Safety, mobility, and instant connection are the most crucial benefits of smart city education.